Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Discussion

 Several studies of active repeating FRBs indicate that their burst energy distributions are not well described by a single power law but instead require a broken power law, suggesting the presence of distinct emission regimes or mechanisms \citep{Li_2021, kirsten2023connecting, omar2024_r117}.
 However, interpreting these distributions requires caution due to various observational biases, such as telescope sensitivity, observing time, frequency coverage, observing bandwidth and completeness \citep{Wang_2019, 2021ApJ...920L..18A}.
 In our dataset, we measure a break at the lower end of the cumulative energy distribution (see Figure~\ref{fig:energydistribution_allepochs}), consistent with the findings from FAST for sources like FRB\,20220912A, FRB\,20121102A, and FRB\,20201124A \citep{Zhang2023r117fast, Li_2021}.
 If such a break is intrinsic to the source, then there are likely two distinct emission mechanisms for bursts with higher and lower energies.

-In Figure~\ref{fig:energydistribution_compare_with_other_telescopes}, we compare the cumulative energy distributions of bursts detected at 400 MHz (band-3) and 650 MHz (band-4) from FRB\,20220912A with those reported at different frequencies using other telescopes.
+In Figure~\ref{fig:energydistribution_compare_with_other_telescopes}, we compare the cumulative spectral energy distributions of bursts detected at 400 MHz (band-3) and 650 MHz (band-4) from FRB\,20220912A with those reported at different frequencies using other telescopes.
+The isotropic spectral energy, $E_{\nu}$, of a burst is calculated from the observed fluence following

+where $E_\nu$ is in ergs\,s, F is the burst fluence in Jy\,ms, $D_L$ is the luminosity distance in cm, $z$ is the redshift and $\nu$ is the centre frequency of the band.
 The overall distribution matches well with those from highly sensitive instruments like FAST and GBT, while less sensitive single-dish telescopes such as NRT report a break at higher spectral energies, close to the upper energy limit of our dataset and FAST \citep{omar2024_r117}.

 The data compiled in Figure~\ref{fig:energydistribution_compare_with_other_telescopes} comprises of observations at different frequencies and times and using instruments with different sensitivities.
 The activity level of the source varies with time, and that gives rise to vertical offsets.
 Accounting for these vertical offsets, we note that the cumulative distributions across a wide frequency range and different observing times have broadly similar shapes.
 Moreover, despite the wide frequency range and different observing epochs, a break at around the spectral energies (1$-$2)$\times 10^{29}$\,erg\,Hz$^{-1}$ is also evident in nearly all the data sets.
 Hence, the break does not only appear to be intrinsic to the emission, it also stays consistent with time.